tsherif/simple-opengl-loader/README.md

 void sogl_cleanup();
 ```

-Implementations are provided in the `platforms` directory and can be compiled directly into applications that wish to use them.
+Implementations are provided in the `platforms` directory for Windows Win32 and Linux X11 applications and can be compiled directly into applications that wish to use them.
 Support for other platforms simply involves implementing these functions for the target platform.